Q: What is AWS OpsWorks?

 Q: Who should use AWS OpsWorks?

 Control.
 AWS OpsWorks makes it easy to model all the components of your application and then configure any aspect of your application and its supporting infrastructure.
-With support for scripted changes using Chef recipes (see "What is Chef and how does AWS OpsWorks use it?" for details) at defined stages in the application lifecycle, you have fine-grained control of your application and its interaction with related components.
+With support for scripted changes using Chef recipes (learn more here) at defined stages in the application lifecycle, you have fine-grained control of your application and its interaction with related components.
 Your recipes can be stored with your source code, making it easy to track changes.
 From one-time deployments to auto scaled growth, your application will reflect your settings through its complete lifecycle.

 Automation.
-Instead of manual steps, you specify how to deploy, scale, and maintain your applications and AWS OpsWorks performs the tasks for you.
-For example, AWS OpsWorks can set up instances to host your apps based on the exact configurations that you specify (code to deploy, RAID configuration, etc.), scale your apps using load-based or time-based auto scaling, and maintain the health of your apps by detecting and replacing failed instances.
-When a new app server instance starts, AWS OpsWorks will use built-in recipes to configure the app server software and deploy your apps, and can also apply your specified recipes to make changes to your database and monitoring infrastructure.
+Instead of manual steps, you specify how to scale, maintain, and deploy your applications and AWS OpsWorks performs the tasks for you.
+For example, AWS OpsWorks can set up instances to host your apps based on the exact configurations that you specify (code to deploy, etc.), scale your apps using load-based or time-based auto scaling, and maintain the health of your apps by detecting and replacing failed instances.
+AWS OpsWorks uses Chef recipes to start new app server instances, configure app server software, and deploy apps.
+You can also apply your own Chef recipes to make changes to your database and monitoring infrastructure.

 Q: What can users do with AWS OpsWorks that they could not do before?

 AWS OpsWorks delivers a solution that lets you: